On Inverse Inertia Matrix and Contact-Force Model for Robotic Manipulators at Normal Impacts: The contact force model

 \section{The contact force model}

-The nonlinear viscoelastic model in \secRef{sec:contact_force_model} can generate the measurement-consistent contact-force profile.
-It predicts a decreasing COR while the contact velocity increases, see \secRef{sec:cor_analysis}.
-Given the non-zero potential energy at the end of restitution, we have to renew the criteria to be used in a numerical procedure, e.g., \cite{jia2017ijrr,jia2019ijrr}, to determine if the impact ends, see \secRef{sec:energy}.
+The nonlinear viscoelastic model in~\secRef{sec:contact_force_model}, can generate measurement-consistent contact forces.
+It predicts a decreasing COR if the contact velocity increases, see~\secRef{sec:cor_analysis}.
+It also models the energy loss via the dissipated energy and the non-zero potential energy at the end of restitution, see~\secRef{sec:energy}.